naemon/naemon.github.io/documentation/usersguide/flapping.md

 Whenever Naemon checks the status of a host or service, it will check to see if it has started or stopped flapping.
 It does this by:

 <ul>
-<li>Storing the results of the last 21 checks of the host or service
+<li>Storing the results of the last 21 checks of the host or service</li>
-<li>Analyzing the historical check results and determine where state changes/transitions occur
+<li>Analyzing the historical check results and determine where state changes/transitions occur</li>
-<li>Using the state transitions to determine a percent state change value (a measure of change) for the host or service
+<li>Using the state transitions to determine a percent state change value (a measure of change) for the host or service</li>
-<li>Comparing the percent state change value against low and high flapping thresholds
+<li>Comparing the percent state change value against low and high flapping thresholds</li>
 </ul>

 A host or service is determined to have <i>started</i> flapping when its percent state change first exceeds a <i>high</i> flapping threshold.